Irish boss of Qantas says Covid vaccines will be mandatory

 Australia’s largest carrier is to change the conditions for travelling on its aircraft

-The Irish boss of Australia’s largest carrier has said it will be mandatory for passengers to get vaccinated against Covid-19 before travelling on its aircraft.
+The Irish man leading Australia’s largest airline has said it will be mandatory for passengers to get vaccinated against Covid-19 before travelling on its aircraft.

 Qantas chief executive Alan Joyce, speaking to Channel 9’s A Current Affair on Australian television, also said he expected other airlines to implement similar rules.